 In conclusion: Controlling not only the angle-integrated CD but also the angular-resolved PAD via the mutual helicity of the two laser beams and the NIR intensity is expected to be a \emph{general} tool that could also be applied to much more complex systems than the proof-of-principle case presented in this Letter.

-We are grateful for fruitful discussions with Thomas Pfeifer and Christian Ott from the Max Planck Institute for Nuclear Physics in Heidelberg, Germany.
-We also acknowledge the invaluable support of the technical and scientific staff of FERMI at Elettra-Sincrotrone Trieste.
+We thank Thomas Pfeifer and Christian Ott (Max Planck Institute for Nuclear Physics, Heidelberg) for fruitful discussions and the technical and scientific staff at FERMI (Elettra-Sincrotrone Trieste) for their support.
 R.W.\ and M.M.\ acknowledge funding by the Deutsche Forschungs\-gemeinschaft (DFG) in SFB-925, ``Light induced dynamics and control of correlated quantum systems'', project No.\ 170620586.
-M.I., V.M., and Ph.S.\ acknowledge funding for a Peter-Paul-Ewald Fellowship from the Volks\-wagen foundation.
-M.I.\ acknowledges support from the DFG under Project No.\ 328961117 in SFB-1319, ``Extreme light for sensing and driving molecular chirality''.
+M.I., V.M., and Ph.S.\ received a Peter-Paul-Ewald Fellowship from the Volks\-wagen Foundation.
+M.I.\ also acknowledges DFG support under project No.\ 328961117 in SFB-1319, ``Extreme light for sensing and driving molecular chirality''.
 M.I., N.W., and M.M.\ were supported by the DFG Cluster of Excellence ``CUI: Advanced Imaging of Matter'', project No.\ 390715994.
-The theoretical part of this work was funded by the NSF under grant Nos.\ \hbox{PHY-2408484} (K.B.), \hbox{No.~PHY-2012078} (N.D.), and by the ACCESS supercomputer allocation \hbox{No.~PHY-090031}.
-The work of A.N.~Grum-Grzhimailo was performed before the start of the Ukrainian war.
+Theoretical work was funded by the NSF (grant Nos.\ \hbox{PHY-2408484} [K.B.], \hbox{PHY-2012078} [N.D.]) and the ACCESS supercomputer allocation \hbox{No.~PHY-090031}.
+Work by A.N.~Grum-Grzhimailo was conducted prior to the war in Ukraine.